JJSlabbert/iTilt-digital-hydrometer/README.md

  v1.06
  Read both DS18B20 and internal Temp of MPU6050.
 The MPU6050 Temp sensor has a resolution of 1 deg Celsius.
 It Configuration mode the MPU 6050 will head up and readings can be +-2 degrees to high.
 When the iTilt is publishing to the cloud it should not heat up since the iTilt is in deep sleep most of the time.
   On Saturday 5 March 2022 I managed to get the first iTilt hardware to work properly.
 It used an ESP32-E Firebeetle and Firmware 1.06.

+  v1.07
+  New Function calcRoll.
+Display the roll in Sensor Readings Page

 # BOARDS.